IJDykeman/wangTiles/README.md

 ![User created tiles]
 (https://github.com/IJDykeman/wangTiles/blob/master/wangTiles_expanded.png)

-A user can create tiles like these
+A user can create tiles like these ...
-![Map generated with user created tiles] (https://raw.githubusercontent.com/IJDykeman/wangTiles/master/example_map.png) To generate a map like this.
+![Map generated with user created tiles] (https://raw.githubusercontent.com/IJDykeman/wangTiles/master/example_map.png) ... to generate a map like this!